Today’s Wonder of the Day was inspired by Peyton from MN. Peyton Wonders, “Who Invented the alphabet?” Thanks for

 Memorizing thousands of unique hieroglyphic symbols was a difficult task, so only the most highly educated priests and scholars were experts.
-Imagine trying to remember a unique symbol for each breed of dog or flower or tree!
+Imagine trying to remember a unique symbol for each breed of dog, flower, or tree!

 As civilizations and communication advanced, people began discovering that it was possible to use combinations of a much smaller set of symbols to represent all the words in a spoken language.
 Historians point to the Proto-Sinaitic script as the first alphabetic writing system, which consisted of 22 symbols adapted from Egyptian hieroglyphics.
 This set was developed by Semitic-speaking people in the Middle East around 1700 B.C., and was refined and spread to other civilizations by the Phoenicians.
 This is the foundation of our modern alphabet.

 Many different alphabets have been used around the world throughout history.
 Often, new alphabets are created by modifying the alphabet of another language.